miklosme/papers/src/app/home.md

+# Daily Digest (December 19, 2024)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research to dive into today.
+Let's start with a bang:

+Ever wondered how to coordinate a robot swarm with limited walkie-talkies?
+A new paper tackles the [communication-constrained multi-agent path planning problem](https://papers.miklos.dev/2412.13719), proposing a graph-search algorithm that keeps your mechanical minions in constant contact while efficiently completing their tasks.
+This research isn't just for robot herders – it's got major implications for decentralized AI systems and resource-limited multi-agent coordination.

+Speaking of coordination, what if we could teach AI to haggle like a pro?
+Researchers have developed a [decentralized market model](https://papers.miklos.dev/2412.13972) where agents negotiate bilateral contracts, mimicking real-world markets like used car lots.
+Their "best response" dynamic shows how equilibrium prices can emerge from one-on-one dealmaking, offering insights into the stability of multi-agent systems and how external shocks ripple through networks.

+Now, let's shift gears to a more somber topic.
+How can AI optimize healthcare during the dual crises of war and pandemic?
+A groundbreaking study combines [epidemiological and warfare models](https://papers.miklos.dev/2412.14039) to explore this complex scenario.
+Using deep reinforcement learning, they've trained an AI to make tough decisions about allocating medical resources between civilians and soldiers.
+It's a stark reminder of AI's potential to tackle humanity's most challenging problems.

+For the database aficionados out there, ROMAS is here to revolutionize your monitoring game.
+This [new role-based multi-agent system](https://papers.miklos.dev/2412.13520) enhances DB-GPT with self-planning, self-monitoring, and collaborative capabilities.
+By assigning specific roles to AI agents, ROMAS promises more flexible and efficient data analytics across diverse scenarios.

+Finally, for those wrestling with robot traffic jams, MASS might be your new best friend.
+This [three-level planning framework](https://papers.miklos.dev/2412.13359) tackles the challenges of coordinating multiple differential drive robots (think warehouse bots) in complex environments.
+By considering the unique movement constraints of these robots, MASS achieves impressive throughput improvements in both single-shot and lifelong planning scenarios.

+That's all for today's AI research roundup.
+Keep your neural networks firing, and we'll catch you next time with more groundbreaking discoveries from the frontiers of artificial intelligence!

 # Daily Digest (December 18, 2024)

 Hold onto your neural networks, AI enthusiasts!
 We've got a sizzling lineup of cutting-edge research that's about to supercharge your multi-agent systems.
 Let's dive right in!